Blue Cross

 For more information about Blue Cross, visit their website: bluecross.org.uk

-Note that they are an animal charity and have no connection at all with the International Federation of Blue Cross and Blue Crescent Societies – which is NOT a charity.
+Note that Blue Cross is an animal charity and has no connection at all with the dubious aims of the International Federation of Blue Cross and Blue Crescent Societies, which is NOT a charity.

 the 'International Blue Cross and Blue Crescent'.